tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 **"Ballot Redemption Rate"** refers to a custom Redemption Rate (See Redemption Rate) which overrides the typical Redemption Rate if a Reconfiguration Ballot is currently active.

 **"DAO"** means Decentralized Autonomous Organization.
-"DAO" or "The DAO" may refer to Peace DAO, a Delaware Unincorporated Nonprofit Association.
+"DAO" or "The DAO" may refer to [Juicebox DAO](/dao), a Nevada Unincorporated Nonprofit Association.

 **"DAO Expenses"** refers to costs and expenses related to the activities, maintenance and operation of the DAO. [*See Section 7(b)(i) of The Agreement.*](#7-fees-and-expenses).